GerritCodeReview/plugins_importer/src/main/resources/Documentation/rest-api-config.md

 <a id="json-entities">JSON Entities
 -----------------------------------

-### <a id="project-input"></a>ProjectInput
+### <a id="import-project-input"></a>ImportProjectInput

-The `ProjectInput` entity contains information about projects that should be imported.
+The `ImportProjectInput` entity contains information about a project import.

 * _from_: URL of the remote system from where the project should be imported.
 * _user_: User on remote system.
 * _pass_: Password of remote user.
-* _projects_: The names of the projects to be imported as a list.
 * _parent_: (Optional) Name of the parent project in the target system.
-The imported projects will be created under this parent project.
+The imported project will be created under this parent project.

 SEE ALSO